 Video Greeting

-Marion Lalisse The European Commission Coordinator on combating anti-Muslim hatred (TBC)
+Marion Lalisse The European Commission Coordinator on combating anti-Muslim hatred

 The Norwegian Action Plan to combat Anti-Muslim racism 2025–2030 – overview and thoughts